forcedotcom/sfdx-scanner/docs/_articles/en/architecture/retire-js-engine.md

 dependencies and identifies those that have known security vulnerabilities.
 It has a lively and responsive community, and its database of vulnerable libraries is updated frequently.

-## How does Salesforce CLI Scanner use RetireJS?
+## How does Salesforce Code Analyzer use RetireJS?
-Salesforce CLI Scanner uses RetireJS to scan for vulnerable third-party libraries that are bundled into a project.
+Salesforce Code Analyzer uses RetireJS to scan for vulnerable third-party libraries that are bundled into a project.

 Files representing vulnerable dependencies are detected by their name *or* by examining their content, and the scanner can even examine the contents of a ZIP to find vulnerabilities within.